 Palliative Care for Hospitalists and Intensivists (PCFHI) is an intensive two-and-one-half-day course that fills a significant gap for hospital-based specialists who seek training in palliative care, and provides these clinicians with the information and skills needed to offer high quality, specialist-level palliative care to inpatients with life-threatening illnesses.
 Hospitalists and intensivists will acquire a toolbox of key competencies required to deal with challenging end-of-life situations in the hospital.
 This course will utilize interactive learning formats, such as panel presentations, case based discussions, Q and A, and role modeling.

 The Art & Science of Palliative Nursing (ASPN) course focuses on applying essential principles of palliative nursing to the management of patients with various chronic illnesses across settings.
-This year's sessions will highlight various underserved populations, as well as symptom management, communication, and ethics.
+Sessions in 2014 highlighted communication, legal and ethical concerns, and age specific issues in palliative care.